Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Framework of Language-Heuristic-Based DFJSSP

-The proposed framework for DJSSP, as shown in Fig.\ref{fig1}, consists of two main phases: the self-evolution phase and the online application phase.
-To handle the DJSSP with randomly arriving orders, a job shop simulation environment is designed, coupled with a language-heuristic-based SeEvo method that evolves HDRs automatically.
+The framework for the language-heuristic-based dynamic DFJSSP, as shown in Fig.\ref{fig1}, consists of two stages: the self-evolution stage and the online application stage.
+To address the DFJSSP with randomly arriving orders, fuzzy processing times, and machine breakdowns, a job shop simulation environment is designed to handle these uncertainties and dynamic conditions.
+Additionally, a language-heuristic-based SeEvo method is developed to evolve HDRs.

-As illustrated in Fig.\ref{fig1}, during the self-evolution phase, the DJSSP environment comprises a job pool and a set of machines.
-Incoming jobs are first fed into the LLM, which generates heuristic rules based on the statistical properties of the dataset.
-These rules are used to prioritize and sequence jobs, with only the top-ranked jobs available for immediate scheduling.
-After completing each job, the machine becomes free and selects the next job from the job pool.
-Throughout this phase, the LLM collects extensive training data and iteratively improves the HDRs to optimize the scheduling performance.
+As illustrated in Fig.\ref{fig1}, during the self-evolution stage, the DFJSSP environment consists of a job pool and a set of machines.
+The statistical data of incoming jobs is initially input into the LLM, including the processing time of the current operation for each job \((pt)\), the remaining work time \((wkr)\), the remaining processing time excluding the current operation \((rm)\), the processing time of subsequent operations \((so)\), the total processing time \((twk)\), the exponential moving average \((ema)\), the due date of each job \((dd)\), and the estimated tardiness \((et)\) \cite{li2025real}.
+Based on the statistical features, the LLM generates the HDR, which is then used in the DFJSSP environment for job sequencing.
+Only the top-ranked jobs are available for the scheduling process.
+Once a job's operation is completed, the machine becomes available and selects a new job from the job pool.
+During this stage, the LLM collects substantial training data and updates HDRs to improve the scheduling solution.

+A core innovation of this framework is its handling of the fuzzy deviation between planned and actual processing times.
+In real-world scenarios, the scheduling algorithm only knows the planned time, while the actual time remains uncertain.
+To bridge this gap, we introduce a learning mechanism based on the \enquote{teacher-student} paradigm.
+In our simulation, the environment acts as the \enquote{teacher}, with knowledge of the actual processing time \( p'_{ij} \).
+The \enquote{student} only knows the planned processing time \( p_{ij} \) and other observable states.
+The key mechanism enabling the \enquote{student} to anticipate fuzzy uncertainties is the $ema$ feature.
+The relative deviation, defined as $\frac{p'_{ij}}{p_{ij}} - 1$, is tracked using the exponential fuzzy time smoothing formula, which adjusts statistical metrics in real-time:

+where $\kappa_{ij}$ is the fuzzy adaptive adjustment coefficient (set to 0.2 in this paper), and $\delta_{ij}$ represents the latest relative deviation.
+The updated smoothing factor $\varphi_{ij}$ is then mapped back to time-related metrics such as \(pt\) and \(wkr\), creating the $ema$ feature.
+By injecting $ema$ into the LLM's prompt, we enable the HDR to leverage the historical deviation trend.
+This process allows the LLM to correlate this trend with scheduling performance, enabling HDRs to implicitly account for future time fluctuations, thereby enhancing the robustness and foresight of the proposed dynamic scheduling method.